Table of Contents[Hide][Show]

 A few sprinkles can’t keep away true animal lovers!

 We thought we’d spend a few hours exploring the zoo.
 Instead, we found ourselves exhausted after traipsing through most of the 92 acres!
 (Wear good shoes.
-Really.)
+Really.
+These are our favorite comfy shoes for all terrains.)

 From the animals indigenous to the Pacific Northwest to wallaroos, lions, tigers, penguins, lemurs, and gorillas, the diversity of animals provided great education and entertainment.
 Divided into bioclimatic zones, the habitats range from temperate rain forests found in the Pacific Northwest to humid tropical rainforests and coastal deserts.